 “Instead of co-sleeping, consider room sharing,” says Seidel, citing the AAP recommendation.
 “Your baby can sleep in their own portable crib, play yard, or bassinet in your room, even right next to your bed.”

 Seidel notes that the AAP “also recommends putting your baby to sleep on their back and making sure their sleep space is clear of any blankets, pillows, stuffed animals, bumpers, etc.” She adds, “This safe alternative allows you to feel safe and secure with your baby near, without posing any of the risks co-sleeping does.”

-Besides room sharing, the AAP also recommends that a safe sleep environment include using a firm sleep surface (i.e., a crib mattress) and avoiding soft bedding and overheating.
+Besides room sharing, the AAP also recommends that a safe sleep environment include using a firm sleep surface, i.e., a

 Which products do you really need to help your baby get healthy sleep?
 We put together a list of the best baby registry items to add to your list, from swaddles to nightlights.